AZhuravski/sixt/README.md

 Promise based HTTP client.
 Nothing new - just industry standard.
 Works fine and thank him for that.\
 Here I faced so called CORS (Cross-Origin Resource Sharing) Problem and wasn't able to get data from Sixt Server.\
-But some proxy setting at package.json file solved the issue.
+But some proxy settings at package.json file solved the issue.

 ### CSS - Emotion